soheeparklee/soheeparklee.github.io/_posts/2025-10-29-DAW-system-2-7-memory-management.md

 - The free empty portions in the middle of the RAM are known as `FREE SPACE`
 - However, when free spaces are seperate they remain seperate
+- you cannot join them into one big free space

 ```
 ❓ Imagine future processes P6, 7, 8,,,,,are all greater than 200MB, and you cannot swap out.